edge-core/sonic-buildimage/README.md

   * 300G of free disk space
   * KVM Virtualization Support.
 > Note: If you are in a VM, make sure you have support for nested virtualization.
+>       Some cases (e.g. building OVS image) also requires extra configuration options to expose the full KVM interface to the VM (e.g. [the KVM paravirtualization support on VirtualBox](https://www.virtualbox.org/manual/ch10.html#gimproviders)).

 A good choice of OS for building SONiC is currently Ubuntu 20.04.